-New: During the reporting period, the DRP has self-assessed its emergency preparedness and response arrangements with regard to nuclear and radiological emergencies and shared information on the results through the Emergency Preparedness and Response Information Management System (EPRIMS).
+Update (8): The DRP has self-assessed its emergency preparedness and response arrangements with regard to nuclear and radiological emergencies and shared information on the results through the Emergency Preparedness and Response Information Management System (EPRIMS).
 The HERCA EPR country fact sheet, the emergency plan and the public information leaflet were also uploaded to the EPRIMS webpage.